 6 egg whites

-Sift flour three times with baking powder.
+To make this vintage cake recipe, sift flour three times with baking powder.
 Cream shortening, add sugar gradually.
 Add the dry ingredients alternately with the milk and flavoring.
 Fold in the stiffly beaten egg whites.
 Color one half of batter pink.
 Place batter in cake pan in alternate strips.

 Bake in three layers in a moderate oven (375°F) for about 20 minutes, or until it tests done.
 Put layers together with white icing between.
 Ice top and sides of cake and decorate with small pink candles.